Moses Yale Beach: Personal life

 Moses retired in 1857 with an ample fortune, and left the paper to his sons.
-He then returned to Wallingford, Connecticut, built the most luxurious Italianate house in the city, and engaged in local philanthropy.
-The Moses Y. Beach Elementary School would later bore his name, following a land donation from him.
-He also gave $100,000 to the Union Army for the American Civil War and installed a 110 foot tall Liberty Pole in the city.
+He then returned to Wallingford, Connecticut, built a luxurious Italianate house in the city, and engaged in local philanthropy.
+The Moses Y. Beach Elementary School would later bear his name, following a land donation from him.
+He also gave $100,000 to the Union Army for the American Civil War, installed a 110 foot tall Liberty Pole, and gave $5,000 for St Paul's Episcopal Church reconstruction.
+He was described as patriotic and liberal by the New York Times.
+He died in 1868, and was buried at Center Street Cemetery, Wallingford, where a monument was erected in his memory.

-His son Moses Sperry took over the journal, and under his leadership, they supported Abraham Lincoln, and were described as out-and-out loyalists.
-The paper also covered his day of election as well as his assassination.
+Moses Yale was featured in the Pulitzer Award book "Gotham: A History of New York City to 1898" and other works, along with his son Alfred Ely, who had to bypass corrupt politicians to build New York's first subway in 1869.
+His sons Moses Sperry and Joseph Perkins took over the New York Sun, and under their leadership, they supported Abraham Lincoln, and were described as out-and-out loyalists.
+The paper also covered Lincoln's day of election as well as Lincoln's assassination.

 Moses Yale Beach was married twice and left six sons and two daughters :